Cold Creek Manor: Plot

 Later that night as a storm approaches, Leah returns to the house alone, having been informed by the children the location of a deep well on the property, called the Devil's Throat.
 She and Cooper lower a video camera into the well and find the rotting corpses of Dale's wife and children.
 Cooper contacts Sheriff Ferguson, unaware Dale has attacked and disabled her and she is unconscious in her office.
-Dale goes to Devils Throat and punctures Cooper's truck tires.
+Dale goes to the Devil's Throat and punctures Cooper's truck tires.
 Dale pushes Leah into the well but Cooper manages to pull her out.
 They get back to the house where Dale has torched Leah's car.
 The Tilsons find themselves trapped in the house as Dale cuts the electricity.

-After a chase, Dale corners Cooper and Leah atop the roof, and openly declares his intent to kill them and dump their bodies down the Devil's Throat like he did to his family.
-The couple charge at him with a line of rope, knocking him off his feet, then bind him against a roof lantern.
-Cooper shatters the skylight, sending Dale to his death.
+After a chase, Dale corners Cooper and Leah atop the roof and openly declares his intent to kill them and dump their bodies down the Devil's Throat like he did to his family.
+The couple charges at him with a line of rope, knocking him off his feet, then binds him against a roof lantern.
+Cooper shatters the skylight, sending Dale to his death on the ground floor.

 Dale's wife and children's remains are recovered and then entombed in the family graveyard at Cold Creek Manor, as are his own.
 The Tilsons continue to live in Cold Creek Manor.